tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 api_version: v1/social # versioned configuration API

 renderer: jekyll # this is the only format which is supported
-                 # but perhaps one day someone will add another
+                 # but perhaps one day there might be more

 content: full # what type of content to display for the post
               # 'full' will display entire blog post in the GitHub issue